When and how you can appeal a high hedges decision.

 - the remedial notice (if the local authority have issued one)

 - any other documents that directly support your appeal

-Email or post these documents with your completed appeal form to the council who made the decision and the Planning Inspectorate.
+Email or post these documents with your completed appeal form to the council who made the decision and Planning and Environment Decisions Wales (PEDW).

 After you appeal

 PEDW will check your appeal to make sure it’s valid.
 They’ll tell you what happens next and how long your appeal may take.